koto333/koto333/README.md

 - 👋 Hi, I’m Kotomi
-- 👀 I’m interested in Bio Tech, Statistics, Food, and Netflix
+- 👀 I’m interested in Bio Tech, Statistics, and Social Impact
-- 🌱 I’m currently learning Statistical Analyses in R, SQL, Python
+- 🌱 I’m currently learning Statistical Analyses and Data Science in R, SQL, Python and SAS.
 - 💞️ I’m looking to collaborate on interesting big data projects.
+- :mortar_board: I recently graduated with a Master's degree in Statistics with Data Science from California State University, East Bay.

 <!---